lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

     ...
 }
 ```

-We have added anew buffers to hold lighting data along with their associated descriptor sets and layout.
+We have added new buffers to hold lighting data along with their associated descriptor sets and layout.
 We have also added a new uniform for a matrix that will hold the inverse projection matrix (we will see in the shader why it is needed).
 All these resources are instantiated in a new method called `createUniforms` and  freed in the `cleanup` method.

 The `createUniforms` method is defined like this:
 ```java
 public class LightingRenderActivity {
     ...